Download from

 This makes Tomcat a part of your application.

-Your application includes a few Tomcat related .jar
+Your application includes a few Tomcat related .jar files.

-Upon startup, the application creates a new Tomcat()
+Upon startup, the application creates a new Tomcat(),

 customises it a little and starts it listening for web requests.